JJMcM/bookish-chainsaw/docs/ONBOARDING.md

    * Drives the warnings banner and meta badges so data issues are surfaced to operators.

 5. **Entry point (`src/main.js`)**
-   * Imports the compiled `dataset` and simply calls `createDashboard(document, dataset)`.
+   * Imports the compiled `dataset`, boots the dashboard, and listens for offline JSON imports.
-   * The minimal shell keeps browser code lean and maximises reusability in tests.
+   * When an operator selects a file, the controller validates and applies the new snapshot without reloading the page.

 6. **Validation layer (`src/validation.js`)**
    * Normalises any shape mismatches in the dataset so the UI never crashes on malformed